whowechina/voltex_pico/README.md

 My change is, remove the housing units and the stems, let the U-shape steel lever drive the keycap directly.
 With the stems removed, coupling of the keycap and the lever is much more lenient to misalignment; with the housing units removed, the vertical space is much smaller, which is ideal for a slim controller.

-The "bearing" for the lever is printed in the bottom housing, it has slots for the lever shaft.
+The "bearing" for the lever is printed along with the the bottom housing.
 The keycaps have small holes for the lever arms to go through.
 A FDM 3D printer can print them easily.

   <img src="doc/big_thin_button_stab.webp" width="80%">